ddmitov/perl-executing-browser/README.md

 * Only single-page applications are supported with no pop-up windows and no Perl scripting inside frames.
 * No files can be downloaded.
 * ``QtWebEngine`` builds do not support printing and ``window.print()`` is not supported.
-* Windows builds of PEB do no support [interactive Perl Scripts](./doc/SETTINGS.md#interactive-perl-scripts).
+* Windows builds of PEB do not support [interactive Perl Scripts](./doc/SETTINGS.md#interactive-perl-scripts).

 ## History